gajen0981/FHIR-Server/README.md

 ![alt tag](https://github.com/gajen0981/FHIR-Server/blob/master/screenshots/BB2DownloadedFiles.png)

-### PHR Example Use Case - Patient imports FHIR files from multiple health systems and take control of their health
+### Example Personal Healh Record Use Case
+Untethered Personal Health Repository - Patient imports FHIR files from multiple health systems.
+Rich Health Meaningful Info - With visually appealing mobile app, patients able to take control of their health and empower it.
+Share and Proxy Access - Share the data with other heatlhcare providers and give and authorize 3rd party applications to get access to their data.
-Untethered PHR and patient able download, take control of their health, share the data with heatlhcare providers and donate the data for research & science (or Precision Medicine Initiates).
+Donate for Research & Science - Donate the data for research & science (or Precision Medicine Initiates).

+End point app is in the early stages of developments.
 ![alt tag](https://github.com/gajen0981/FHIR-Server/blob/master/screenshots/PHR.png)

 DIRECTORY STRUCTURE